OnePunch2002/OnePunch2002/README.md

 - 🌱 I’m currently learning **Web Development**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/ritamroy/extras?authuser=0](https://sites.google.com/view/ritamroy/extras?authuser=0)
+- 👨‍💻 All of my projects are available at [my GitHub](https://github.com/OnePunch2002)

 - 📫 How to reach me **ritamroy380@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ritam-roy-35013b219](https://www.linkedin.com/in/ritam-roy-35013b219)
+- 📄 Know about me on [Linkedin](https://www.linkedin.com/in/ritam-roy-35013b219)

 <h3 align="left">Connect with me:</h3>